Trumpet (novel): Transphobia

 Millie's reaction is private when, in their first intimate encounter, she discovers that Joss has the body of a woman.
 She gets angry but later does not mind.
 This is not mentioned again in the book.
 The only transphobic remarks that appear come from people who were not privately linked to Joss, except for their son.
-The narrative reveals people's reactions to the discovery after Joss' death, shown through their disorientation, disgust or just general transphobic comments.
-Miss Stones shows this clearly in her refusal to use the "him/his" pronouns from the first time she talks about Joss, denying him legitimate recognition of his identity.
+The narrative reveals people's reactions to the discovery after Joss' death, shown through their disorientation, disgust or general transphobic comments.
+Miss Stones shows this clearly in her refusal to use "he/him" pronouns from the first time she talks about Joss, denying him legitimate recognition of his identity.
 Transphobia is shown against Joss and to all those he knew as well, starting with the disregard held for his family and friends' opinions of him, making it all the more difficult for him to be defended when he is not there to do it himself.